Arthur Honegger: Musical friendships

+1920s

-Honegger's Sonata for cello and piano H. 32 composed in 1920 was premiered in 1921 by Diran Alexanian et Andrée Varabourg : it « should be part of every cellist's repertoire » (Halbreich 1992, p.
+Honegger's Sonata for cello and piano H. 32 composed in 1920 was premiered in 1921 by Diran Alexanian and Andrée Varabourg; Halbreich says that it "should be part of every cellist's repertoire" (Halbreich 1992, p.
 330).
 He also wrote Danse de la chèvre (1921), which has become a staple in the flute repertoire.
 The work is dedicated to René Le Roy and written for solo flute.

 Loie Fuller danced on three of the dances of Le Dit des Jeux du monde early in 1921.
 Also in 1921 Ernest Ansermet conducted the avant-garde music of the ballet-pantomime Horace victorieux in Lausanne (in a concert version).
 It evokes the fight of the Horatii and Curiatii and concludes with Camilla's death.
 Still in 1921, René Morax commissioned Honegger to write Le Roi David: he completed his score in two months, and on 11 June the 'dramatic psalm' (written as incidental music) was triumphantly received.
 On 13 March 1924, Honegger shot to fame when the French version re-orchestrated for large orchestra of Le Roi David was performed in Paris under the baton of Robert Siohan.
 It is still in the choral repertoire.
 "Making Le Roi David into an oratorio [or a 'psaume symphonique'] is one of the key events in the musical life of the first half of the 20th century," musicologist Mathieu Ferey wrote in the booklet for the recording of Le roi David by Daniel Reuss (Mirare).
 In this version, the spoken voices are replaced by a narrator, but the instrumentation remains the same: the work is written for the seventeen instruments available at the Théâtre du Jorat: no strings except for a double bass, winds, percussion, piano, harmonium and celesta.
 It was conducted by Georges Martin Witkowski in Lyon in January 1923 and is still played and recorded today.

 Honegger's works were played in the US from 1921 when Rudolph Ganz directed Horace and Pastorale d'été.

 In 1922, Honegger became one of the first major composers (after Camille Saint-Saëns) to write music specifically for films.
 His score (of which only the 'Ouverture' remains) for the silent film "La Roue" (1923) by Abel Gance marked the beginning of his long involvement with film music.
 1922 He had met Gance through the French writer Ricciotto Canudo, an advocate of cinema as the "Seventh Art".
 He worked for Gance again in 1927 for Napoleon and in 1943 for Captain Fracasse.

 1922 is also the year Honegger lost his mother (in February) and father (in September).